 The subscription gift box industry is popular, but that doesn’t mean there’s a need or demand for your products.
 When researching your competitors, keep these things in mind.

 Be as specific as you can.
 This will allow you to compile items and market more effectively once your business gets going.

 - What are their hobbies and interests?

 - What social media platforms do they use?

-Refer to your answers often and refine as needed.
+Refer to your answers often and refine them as needed.

 Step 2 – Determine Your Timing